TwinkalParmar-16/spring-boot-master-class/06.JPA-Introduction-In-10-Steps/readme.md

 spring.datasource.url=jdbc:h2:mem:testdb
 spring.data.jpa.repositories.bootstrap-mode=default

+If you face problems in next lectures and you are using a recent version of Spring Boot:

+deleteTodo - Use repository.deleteById(id); instead of repository.delete(id);

+showUpdateTodoPage - Use Todo todo = repository.findById(id).get(); instead of Todo todo = repository.findOne(id);
 ```
 - Step 6 : Defining a Service to manage the Entity - UserService and EntityManager
 - Step 7 : Using a Command Line Runner to save the User to database.